DenverCoder1/whatsapp-group-wrapped/README.md

     - Share the chat export to your computer
 2. Make sure `node` is installed on your computer (https://nodejs.org/)
 3. Copy `example.config.js` to `config.js` and fill in values as needed:
-    - Set `IMPORT_FILE` to the path of the exported chat file
     - Set `FILTERS.startDate` to contain the date you want to start counting messages from (ensure the year is correct)
     - Set `FILTERS.endDate` to contain the date you want to stop counting messages from
     - Set `TOP_COUNT` to the number of entries to show in the top lists